gaehlerm/SoftwareEngineering/README.md

 ### Exceptions of DRY

 The DRY principle does not always have to be strictly followed.
 It's not always worth trying to find this abstraction with only one repetition of a few lines of code.
 Also, the overhead of creating a new function might be higher than the benefit gained from refactoring the code.
+Following the DRY principle increases abstraction of the code, but at the same time also coupling.
+This is a serious issue.

+One opion is to refactor code only in case of a three-fold repetiotion.
 This is also in agreement with Test-Driven Development (TDD) [Writing better code with tests] where you only have to refactor if there is a threefold duplication of the code. // quote?
 Clean Craftsmanship??// For a three-fold repetition, there are certainly no more excuses.
 In the case of three-fold repetitions, you have to refactor the code immediately.

 ## Advantages of the SRP